Type of entity

 Dates of existence

-Dr. Ian MacDougall Hacking (b.
-Vancouver, 18 February 1936) is a Canadian analytic philosopher whose work draws from multiple disciplines, including the history of science, statistics, physics, and psychology.
+Dr. Ian MacDougall Hacking (18 February 1936 - 10 May 2023) was a white analytic philosopher whose work drew from multiple disciplines, including the history of science, statistics, physics, and psychology.
 Recognized as an influential contemporary thinker, Dr. Hacking is noted for his examination of the relationships between the physical and social sciences.

-In 1982, Dr. Hacking accepted a position at the University of Toronto Institute for the History and Philosophy of Science and Technology and, in 1991, was awarded the title of University Professor.
-Following his tenure at the University of Toronto, Dr. Hacking was appointed Chaire de philosophie et histoire des concepts scientifiques at the Collège de France.
+In 1982, Hacking accepted a position at the University of Toronto Institute for the History and Philosophy of Science and Technology and, in 1991, was awarded the title of University Professor.
+Following his tenure at the University of Toronto, he was appointed Chaire de philosophie et histoire des concepts scientifiques at the Collège de France.
 His term from 2000 to 2006 marked the first time an Anglophone philosopher was awarded the prestigious position.
-Subsequently, Prof. Hacking taught at the University of Chicago (2007), the University of California, Santa Cruz (2008-2010), and the University of Cape Town (2011) as a visiting professor.
-He continues his work as University Professor Emeritus at the University of Toronto and Professeur honoraire at the Collège de France.
+Subsequently, Hacking taught at the University of Chicago (2007), the University of California, Santa Cruz (2008-2010), and the University of Cape Town (2011) as a visiting professor.
+He numerous year he continued his work as University Professor Emeritus at the University of Toronto and Professeur honoraire at the Collège de France.

-Dr. Hacking has published fourteen books to date in addition to numerous reviews, articles, and editorials.
-The books authored by Dr. Hacking comprise both his academic writing as well more popular texts directed to general audiences.
-His early seminal text, The Emergence of Probability (1975), explores the influence of a 17th century concept of probability in contemporary thought.
-Logic, statistical theory, and the history of mathematics are also the central topics of Dr. Hacking’s Logic of Statistical Interference (1965), Taming of Chance (1990), An Introduction to Probability and Inductive Logic (2001), and Why is There Philosophy of Mathematics at All ?
+Hacking published fourteen books in addition to numerous reviews, articles, and editorials.
+The books he authored comprise both his academic writing as well more popular texts directed to general audiences.
+His early text, The Emergence of Probability (1975), explores the influence of a 17th century concept of probability in contemporary thought.
+Logic, statistical theory, and the history of mathematics are also the central topics of Hacking’s Logic of Statistical Interference (1965), Taming of Chance (1990), An Introduction to Probability and Inductive Logic (2001), and Why is There Philosophy of Mathematics at All?
 (2014).

-Dr. Hacking’s later texts, Rewriting the soul: Multiple personality and the sciences of memory (1995) and Mad travelers: Reflections on the reality of transient mental illnesses (1998), discuss psychiatric illness and the behavioral and social effects of diagnosis.
-These texts also reflect Dr. Hacking’s continued interest in ‘human kinds’ and the relationship between individuals and social categories.
+Hacking’s later texts, Rewriting the soul: Multiple personality and the sciences of memory (1995) and Mad travelers: Reflections on the reality of transient mental illnesses (1998), discuss psychiatric illness and the behavioral and social effects of diagnosis.
+These texts also reflect Hacking’s longstanding interest in ‘human kinds’ and the relationship between individuals and social categories.

-Dr. Hacking has been recognized for his work with numerous awards, fellowships, and honours.
-In 1991, Dr. Hacking was selected to present the Tarner Lectures at Trinity College, Cambridge University and is a fellow of the Royal Society of Canada, the John Simon Guggenheim Memorial Foundation, and the American Academy of Arts and Sciences among other institutions.
-He is the recipient of the Canadian Council of the Art’s Molson Prize (2000), the inaugural Killam Prize for the Humanities (2002) and the Holberg International Memorial Prize (2009).
-Dr. Hacking was named a Companion to the Order of Canada in 2004.
+Hacking was recognized for his work with numerous awards, fellowships, and honours.
+In 1991, he was selected to present the Tarner Lectures at Trinity College, Cambridge University and is a fellow of the Royal Society of Canada, the John Simon Guggenheim Memorial Foundation, and the American Academy of Arts and Sciences among other institutions.
+He was the recipient of the Canadian Council of the Art’s Molson Prize (2000), the inaugural Killam Prize for the Humanities (2002) and the Holberg International Memorial Prize (2009).
+Hacking was named a Companion to the Order of Canada in 2004.

-Dr. Ian Hacking has three children, Daniel Hacking, Rachel Hacking, and Jane F. Hacking.
+Ian Hacking had three children, Daniel Hacking, Rachel Hacking, and Jane F. Hacking.
 Following two previous marriages, Dr. Hacking married Judith Baker (nee Polsky, 1938-2014) in 1983.
 Prof. Baker was a professor of philosophy at York University, Toronto.
 Following a period of declining health, Hacking died on May 10, 2023.

 Functions, occupations and activities